sophyzhou/presentation4/Customization.md

 @end
 ```

-Because no name is given in the parentheses, class extensions are often referred to as *anonymous categories*.

 A class extension can add its own properties and instance variables to a class.
-If you declare a property in a class extension, like this:
+If you declare a property in a class extension, the syntax is like this:

 ```
 @interface Author ()